 The fee-based firm also has an office in Plano, Texas.
 It developed its prioprietary Cyclical Asset Reallocation Algorithm (CARA), which seeks to reduce volatility and exposure to down markets.

 Cabana Asset Management Background

 Co-founder Chad Mason trained to be a lawyer, but became especially interested in investing when his family lost an inheritance during the recession of the early 2000s.
 Several years later, he and Louis Shaff, a friend from law school, decided to start a venture, and while their families were on vacation together, chose Cabana as their firm name.
 Mason serves as CEO, while Shaff is the firm's CFO.
 Both men hold FINRA's Series 65 license, and Mason is a chartered wealth manager (CWM).
 Other staff members hold FINRA's Series 63, 65 and 66 licenses

 Cabana Asset Management Client Types and Minimum Account Sizes

-Cabana Asset Management works with individuals with and without a high net worth, pension and profit-sharing plan participants, trustees for collective investment trusts or collective investment funds, trusts, estates, charitable organizations, corporations, private investment funds, exchange-traded funds (ETFs), other investment advisors and other business entities.
+Cabana Asset Management works with individuals with and without a high net worth, pension and profit-sharing plan participants, trustees for collective investment trusts or collective investment funds, trusts, estates, charitable organizations and private investment funds.

 The firm does not have a set account minimum.